shomie-dot/embassy-mailer/README.md

 ---
 ## UPDATE:
-The Russian Consulate in Montreal sent me a Russian flag which means this thing actually worked which is pretty cool.
+The Russian Consulate in Montreal sent me a Russian flag which means this project was a success.
 ![Flag](image0.jpg)